What Are the Different Types of Entrepreneurship?

 Many different types of entrepreneurs face challenges on their way to business success.
 With the ups and downs of the economy and the consistent advancement of technology, it’s not uncommon for new businesses to spend time adapting and evolving.

-Discover more about SNHU’s online entrepreneurship degree: Find out what courses you'll take, skills you’ll learn and how to request information about the program.
+Discover more about SNHU’s bachelor's in business with a concentration in entrepreneurship: Find out what courses you'll take, skills you’ll learn and how to request information about the program.

 Danielle Gagnon is a freelance writer focused on higher education.
 She started her career working as an education reporter for a daily newspaper in New Hampshire, where she reported on local schools and education policy.
 Gagnon served as the communications manager for a private school in Boston, MA before later starting her freelance writing career.
 Today, she continues to share her passion for education as a writer for Southern New Hampshire University.
 Connect with her on LinkedIn.